newtheatre/history-project/contributing.md

 ## Report problems with pages

 We use an issue tracker to maintain a list of jobs to do.
-If you spot a misspelled name, know You can add to this by reporting problems with pages.
+If you spot a misspelled name, a terrible typo or can help us fill in some blanks you can add to this by reporting problems with pages.

 Click the <strong><i class="octicon octicon-issue-opened"></i> Report This Page</strong> button on the right when on the page you want to tell us about and complete a report.